 It is strange to see blacks talk and act like they’re white.
 At least it’d be strange hearing them talk the way they did in the movie.

 I guess this is Peele’s way of showing we subconsciously expect Blacks to talk and behave a certain way.
 He was challenging the audience’s preconceived notions.

-If memory serves, this movie has not been popular with the right-wing crowd.
+If memory serves, this movie wasn’t popular with the right-wing crowd.
 Peele is no stranger to leftist rhetoric.

 A lot of his comedy is based on making fun of white people (to each his own, I don’t care).
 Get Out does not portray whites in a positive light, either.

-But even if its intentions were to be a Black grievance piece, there is perhaps a message that conservatives can genuinely agree with: white sycophantic liberals are not to be trusted.
+But even if its intentions were to be a Black grievance piece, there is perhaps a message that conservatives can genuinely agree with: white sycophantic liberals cannot be trusted.